StarConKW/starconkw.github.io/_pages/cfp.md

 ---

-We’re excited to announce that StarCon is having it’s first Call for Proposals (CFP)!
+We’re excited to announce that StarCon is having its first Call for Proposals (CFP)!
 We’re looking for folks who have a passion for technology, learning and sharing to submit talks about their favourite piece(s) of technology.

 We’ve named this conference StarCon (\*Con) for a reason.
 We want to represent many different people and topics in technology, just like how the regex asterisk symbol represents any character or symbol.